Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 It's got to be there.

-But you'll notice that the people they're leaving out from this are essentially straight, white men.
+But you'll notice that the people they're leaving out from this are essentially straight white men.

 You don't get to hear from those much.

-But the point is that you can see the assumption, the background assumption of all this is hate is what happens from white men, two minoritized communities, someone who has been categorized.
+But the point is that you can see the assumption, the background assumption of all this is hate is what happens from white men to minoritized communities.

-And so we go on to page 11, they tell us who took part in the study.
+They tell us who took part in the study.

-So 56% were women, 42% were men, so that's a bit of a strange bias, isn't it?
+So that's a bit of a strange bias, isn't it?

-And 3% of transgender.
+And 3% was transgender.

 Now, so that's not exactly a representative slice of Leicester, right?